 If you disagree with your land valuation, as contained in the Notice of Valuation sent to you, you can object to the Valuer General.
 Council has no direct involvement in determining valuations or handling objections.
 The NSW Valuer General’s Department can be contacted on 1800 110 038 or visit http://www.valuergeneral.nsw.gov.au/.

 You must still pay the full amount of your rates while your objection is being considered.
-Should your land valuation be amended, the Valuer General will advise Council and your rates will be adjusted.
+Should your land valuation be amended, the Valuer General will advise Council and your rates will be adjusted in due course.

 Strathfield Council issues rate notices in July each year.
-Rates can either be paid in full by the due date or paid by four installments over the year.
-Reminder notices are issued if you choose to pay by installments.
+Rates may be paid in full by the due date or paid by four instalments over the year, on or before the

 The due dates are:

-- Payment in full or first quarter installment 31 August
+- Payment in full or first quarter instalment 31 August

-- Residential Ordinary Rate of 0.055695 cents in the dollar on the value of all rateable land that falls within the ‘residential’ category of Strathfield Council and subject to a base rate of $440 in respect of each separate parcel of rateable land; and
+- Residential Ordinary Rate of 0.059549 cents in the dollar on the value of all rateable land that falls within the ‘Residential’ category of Strathfield Council and subject to a base rate of $415.00 in respect of each separate parcel of rateable land; and

-- Business Ordinary Rate of 0.238373 cents in the dollar on the value of all rateable land that falls within the ‘business’ category of Strathfield Council and subject to a base rate of $440 in respect of each separate parcel of rateable land.
+- Business Ordinary Rate of 0.268363 cents in the dollar on the value of all rateable land that falls within the ‘Business’ category of Strathfield Council and subject to a base rate of $415.00 in respect of each separate parcel of rateable land.

 Payment must be received by Council on or before the respective due dates otherwise interest charges will accrue.
 Rates overdue are known as "Rates in Arrears".
-Rates in Arrears will be subject to daily interest in accordance with the provisions of the Local Government Act, 1993 at the interest rate approved by the Minister for Local Government.
+Reminder notices are issued if instalments are not paid by the corresponding due date.
+Rates in Arrears will be subject to daily interest in accordance with the provisions of the Local Government Act 1993 at the interest rate approved by the Minister for Local Government.

 More information on Rates and Charges is available by opening the Why Pay Rates pdf below.